 We are committed to providing an excellent education to all, regardless of need.
 We work hard to overcome barriers to learning in order to support every child to succeed academically and to become a well-rounded individual.

 The school has clearly set out admissions criteria.
-If a pupil has a Statement of Special Educational Needs or an Education and Health Care (EHC) Plan, there is a process by which parents can name the school as their first choice.
+If a pupil has an Education and Health Care (EHC) Plan, there is a process by which parents can name the school as their first choice.
 In this case, the Local Authority will approach the school on the parents’ behalf.
 The Headteacher, in consultation with the Governing Board, will consider whether the school can meet all the specific needs of the pupil.

 St Dominic Savio is committed to serving the needs of all pupils.
 The Catholic ethos of the school is inclusive and offers the highest quality provision to all.
-Nationally, on average, 1.3% of pupils in primary schools have a statement of special educational needs or EHC plan (January 2017 Census data).
-In our school less than 1% of pupils have a statement or EHC plan.
 Our Catholic identity teaches children to grow up understanding that the things that they have in common with each other far outweigh any differences.

 Parents know their child best and they are encouraged to work in partnership with the school to ensure that the desired outcomes for their child are achieved.
 We endeavour to afford parents as much information and support as possible to enable them to participate in this process from a position of knowledge and confidence.
 This is achieved through regular meetings, open and honest communication about a child’s needs and achievements and the sharing of a child’s action learning plan which sets out termly targets.